lordinkavu/whatsmemo-landing/content/privacy-policy.md

 You have the right to:

 - Access your personal information
-- Request correction of inaccurate data
 - Request deletion of your data
-- Opt-out of the service

 To exercise these rights, please contact us using the information provided below.